bomboozler/linux_utils/README.md

 ## Overview

-Linux utils and automation scripts I use for my Arch build  feel free to use as well.
+Linux utils and automation scripts I use for my Arch build  feel free to use.

 ## Scripts